A tasteful antique print of The Wild Duck from the 18th century

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is a growing number of enthusiasts for high-quality vintage products that possess a specific character and soul.
 It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture refers to the 19th century, especially the Biedermeier style.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-styles of classicism, Renaissance, and Baroque.
+By the end of the century, these styles evolved into pseudo styles of Classicism, Renaissance, and Baroque.

-Original Empire-style furniture dates from the late 18th to early 19th century, originating from the reign of Napoleon.
-It features significant similarities and references to Roman and Greek ornamentation.
+Original Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
+This period is marked by significant similarities and references to Roman and Greek ornamentation.

 The key to stylish antique furniture is originality.
-Ultimately, this is crucial from the customer’s perspective, as many forgeries circulate on the market.
+Ultimately, this is crucial from the customer’s perspective, as many counterfeits circulate on the market.
 Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details

-Age XVIII
+| Age | XVIII |

-Year 1700
+| Year | 1700 |

 See catalog